Roadmap to reopening Victoria

 - doing their best work by completing tasks with honesty

 - doing their best to meet timelines and due dates

-- collaborating and support their classmates
+- working with and support their classmates

-- continuing to abide by their school's behaviour guidelines.
+- following their school's behaviour guidelines.

 Differences between learning from home and home schooling

 Learning from home is different to home schooling (also known as home education).